 Look at your life.
 Look at each day.
 You know how they can go: One is smooth beyond all expectation, with everything falling neatly into place; your timing is just right; what you are trying to do goes together without a hitch.
 All the gears mesh in whatever you're attempting, and people are treating you just right.

-That's a good day.
 We all have them.
 Hopefully, we thank God for them.
-Because good days -- flawless days -- are supernatural.
-Believe that.

 And then there are bad days -- when you're all thumbs and when everything that could go wrong does.

-But there are ways we can enhance and even multiply those "good" days and one is by making sure we are utilizing angels.
-Angels direct many daily events.
-And so angels can help them go better.
 When mystics see angels, they describe holy entities guiding events and people around us (what we consider good "luck").
 You know those classic paintings that show angels playing instruments in an orchestra?
 They orchestrate.
-Look at the role they played in the discovery of Jesus' Resurrection.
+Look at the role they played in the discovery of Jesus' Resurrection?

 A painting hangs near the visiting room at Blessed Sacrament Monastery in Anchorage.
 The painting depicts the founder of the Sisters of Perpetual Adoration in the midst of a divine vision. — Anchor photo"I remember standing about ten feet up and ten feet to the side of my body on the operating table," Jonathan recounted in this book that has been drawing national attention.
 "Around the table were at least a dozen nurses and doctors.
 But what was so emotional was the presence of glowing people who I can only describe as angels.